cstewart86/middleman-starter-netlify-cms/source/posts/how-to-do-a-speed-audit.html.md

 ---
 title: How to audit your website’s speed
-seoTitle: How to audit your website’s speed
+seoTitle: How to audit your website’s speed | Redwave Marketing
 date: 2019-07-13T10:01:00.000Z
 description: >-
+  It’s now widely known that speed is one of the key factors that search engines use to determine the quality of your website.
+But how do you know if you have a problem?
+metaDescription: >-
   It’s now widely known that speed is one of the key factors that search engines use to determine the quality of your website.
 But how do you know if you have a problem?